Introduction

 To understand the relationship between both in a simple way, we can use an analogy in which cloud computing represents electricity that powers the SaaS industry.

 CitrusBug is a leading SaaS development company backed by years of experience and expertise.
 We pride ourselves on our capabilities to develop customized SaaS applications that help you overcome your business challenges.
-We’d suggest you start with a 15-day Risk-Free Trial to experience what our world-class SaaS developers can do.
+We’d suggest you start with a 15-day risk-free trial to experience what our world-class SaaS developers can do.